joachim-n/drupalcon-europe-2020-lazy-builders/presentation/presentation.md

 ```

-By default, Drupal's dynamic page cache caches pages per-role.
+Drupal's dynamic page cache caches pages with the default contexts, one of which is 'user.permissions'.
 So the following can happen:

 1. User Alpha visits the site and is shown the page containing the block.
 The
 whole page is cached.
 2. User Beta visits the same page.
+They have the same roles as Alpha.
 They are served the cached page... which contains user *Alpha*'s name.

 ---